mozilla/releasewarrior/how-tos/win32-win64-migration-balrog.md

 The comment should say b9 instead of b7.
 You don't need signoff for rules on the test channel so it will just be added.

+Softvision QE should now be able to test the 56.0b9 Firefox and Devedition builds on the beta-cdntest and aurora-cdntest channels.

+Before the builds are pushed to the beta and aurora channel in balrog, new watersheds need to be added on the beta and aurora channels.
+In this case, you can use the existing release blobs you created for testing on the cdntest channel as the mapping in your rules.
+You need to create rules on the beta and aurora test channels that look like this [in this screenshot](https://bug1393447.bmoattachments.org/attachment.cgi?id=8902907), with the caveats that the buildid, mapping, and comment should be updated to reflect the values for b9.